 - Training – for most independent contractor opportunities, required training/ certification is unpaid.
 You won’t start earning until you’re actually taking calls

 Many people live on a budget and can survive off of an irregular income.
-However, I would not recommend quitting your main income source to pursue a virtual customer service agent job until you start making a consistent income.
+However, I would not recommend quitting your main income source to pursue a virtual customer service agent job unless you have other income streams.

 #4 Many jobs have availability requirements

-Although working from home comes with flexibility, you may still be required to work a minimum number of hours per week, and have night, weekend, and holiday availability.
+Although working from home comes with flexibility, you may still be required to work a minimum number of hours per week or month, and have night, weekend, and holiday availability.

 Most companies’ highest customer service call volume is typically on nights and weekends.
 Retail customer service is particularly busy during most holidays.